Von-Braun/Youtube_DL_GUI/README.txt

 url.

 [Entry Box]
-This show the last downloaded url.
+This shows the last downloaded url.

 [Settings]
 This allows you to configure how the file should be downloaded.
 More is